Master’s in Engineering Management: Massachusetts Programs Ranked

 Massachusetts Job Outlook for Engineering Managers

 Engineering leadership roles in Massachusetts present robust opportunities.
-As of 2025, engineering managers in the state earn an average annual salary of approximately $170,069, with top earners making over $200,000.⁵
+As of May 2025, engineering managers in the state earn a median annual wage of approximately $201,430 — among the highest in the nation.⁵

 Engineering managers are in demand across sectors ranging from biotechnology to computer science, defense, and software development, reflecting the state's diverse industrial landscape.
-Employment of architectural and engineering managers is projected to grow 6% from 2023 to 2033, faster than the average for all occupations.⁶ In Massachusetts, this growth is strengthened by continued investments in research, technology, and infrastructure.
+Employment of architectural and engineering managers is projected to grow 4% from 2024 to 2034, about as fast as the average for all occupations.⁶ In Massachusetts, this growth is strengthened by continued investments in research, technology, and infrastructure.
 With Massachusetts' strong emphasis on STEM education and a steady influx of talent from local top-tier universities, the state remains an excellent location for engineering management careers.

 Tuition, Scholarships, and Affordability